The big ticket spots are probably on your radar, but these hidden gems might have slipped by undetected. Lock in a visit for when you're in town.

 Khaosan Lane

 Named after a popular street in Bangkok, new Thai bbq joint Khaosan Lane is the place to go for steaming seafood hot pots, sizzling cook-your-own meat and giant fruity cocktails served in jugs.
 Stretching down a hidden laneway and lined with rainbow-coloured string lights, the atmosphere is more South East Asia than it is Melbourne.
-To add to the party vibes, live music kicks off at 8.30pm every night.
+Live music adds to the party vibes, too.

 Two people cooking meat on a hot pot